ultraio/docs-blockchain/docs/tutorials/smart-contracts/compile.md

 ---
-title: '3.
-Smart Contract Compiling'
+title: 'Tutorial - Compile Smart Contracts using the Ultra Smart Contract Toolkit Extension'

 outline: [0, 5]
 order: -97
 ---

-# Smart Contract Compiling
+# Tutorial - Compile Smart Contracts using the Ultra Smart Contract Toolkit Extension

-Compiling smart contracts is very simple with the [Ultra.io Smart Contract Toolkit](https://marketplace.visualstudio.com/items?itemName=ultraio.ultra-cpp).
+Compiling smart contracts is very simple with the [Ultra Smart Contract Toolkit](https://marketplace.visualstudio.com/items?itemName=ultraio.ultra-cpp).

-If docker is installed correctly it will automatically download our development image, and use the image to compile your contracts.

-Make sure you're not connected to any vm or docker container with remote explorer otherwise the plugin won't work correctly.
+## Prerequisites

+-   Have installed the Ultra Smart Contract Toolkit Extension.
+Refer to [Install and Setup the Ultra Smart Contract Toolkit Extension Tutorial](./index.md) for more information.

+## Goal

+The goal of this tutorial is to compile smart contracts using the Ultra Smart Contract Toolkit extension.

 ## How to Compile